Baked Triple Berry Crisp (No Dairy)

 This is one of my favorite summer desserts!
-Lightly sweet and bursting with fresh or frozen berries, this healthy berry crisp is made with a maple sweetened oat topping and is naturally vegan, gluten-free, and dairy-free.
+Lightly sweet and bursting with fresh or frozen berries, this triple berry crisp is made with a delightfully crisp maple sweetened oat topping and is naturally vegan, gluten-free, and dairy-free.

 I love to cook, but admittedly I’m not much of a baker.